Yield: about 16 bars

 “Back to Baking”, pp. 216

-Due to the appealing photograph represented in Anna’s cookbook for this streusel coffee cake, I have wanted to try this recipe for the longest time.
+Due to the appealing photograph displayed in Anna’s cookbook for this streusel coffee cake, I have wanted to try this recipe for the longest time.
 Fortunately I did not long ago and was very pleased with the result.
 Be warned, this cake does not contain coffee, but its name rather refers to the fact that it is a prime candidate to go along with a coffee enjoyed at any time of the day.
 This cake is moist and flavourful without being overwhelmingly so.
 It is the perfect late-night snack to go along with any warm drink.
 Enjoy!

 Ingredients for topping:

 Ingredients for cake:

 - 1/2 cup unsalted butter, at room temperature